SpikeInterface/spikeinterface/doc/development/development.rst

 How to contribute
 -----------------

-To contribute to SpikeInterface, a user/developer there are many tasks that you could help us with:
+There are various ways to contribute to SpikeInterface as a user or developer.
+Some tasks you can help us with include:

-* Implement a new extractor for a new file format.
+* Developing a new extractor for a different file format.
-* Implement a new spike sorter.
+* Creating a new spike sorter.
-* Implement a new post-processing algorithm.
+* Designing a new post-processing algorithm.
-* Improve the documentation including docstrings, tutorials and examples.
+* Enhancing documentation, including docstrings, tutorials, and examples.
-* Write tutorials for common pipelines (e.g., spike sorting, post-processing, etc.)
+* Crafting tutorials for common workflows (e.g., spike sorting, post-processing, etc.).
-* Write unit tests for the code to increase coverage and use cases.
+* Writing unit tests to expand code coverage and use case scenarios.
-* Report bugs and issues.
+* Reporting bugs and issues.

-In order to make a contribution we work with a `forking worflow <https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow>`_
-In summary you do the following steps which you can check in detail in the link above:
+We use a forking workflow <https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow>_ to manage contributions.
+Here's a summary of the steps involved, with more details available in the provided link:

-* For Spikeinterface repository.
+* Fork the SpikeInterface repository.
-* Make a new branch (e.g. :code:`git switch -c my-contribution`).
+* Create a new branch (e.g., :code:git switch -c my-contribution).
-* Make changes to the code, commit and push to your fork.
+* Modify the code, commit, and push changes to your fork.
-* Next, you can open a pull request from the "Pull Requests" tab of your fork to :code:`spikeinterface/main`.
+* Open a pull request from the "Pull Requests" tab of your fork to :code:spikeinterface/main.

-This way, we'll be able to review the code and even make changes.
+* By following this process, we can review the code and even make changes as necessary.

-Please be mindful of the cost of `reviewing pull requests <https://rgommers.github.io/2019/06/the-cost-of-an-open-source-contribution/>`_.
+While we appreciate all the contributions please be mindful of the cost of reviewing pull requests <https://rgommers.github.io/2019/06/the-cost-of-an-open-source-contribution/>_ .

 How to run tests locally
 -------------------------